jrg70/Dataiku_Assessment/README.md

 ## Results
 5 Algorithms have been choosen for an inital screening, pipeline automatically trains and tunes:
--Logistic Regression
+- Logistic Regression
--Decision Tree
+- Decision Tree
--Random Forest
+- Random Forest
--Gradient Boosting
+- Gradient Boosting
--XGBoost (performs best)
+- ßXGBoost (performs best)

 ---